fleeto/DrupalExampleCN/README.txt

 4. Profit!
 The examples will appear in your Navigation menu (on the left sidebar by default; you'll need to reenable it if you removed it).

-Now you can read the code and it's comments and see the result, experiment with it, and hopefully quickly grasp it's working.
+Now you can read the code and its comments and see the result, experiment with it, and hopefully quickly grasp how things work.

 If you find a problem, incorrect comment, obsolete or improper code or such, please let us know by creating a new issue at